googlefonts/diffenator2/README.md

 `string, script, lang, ot features...`

 script, lang and ot features are optional.
-An arbitrary number of ot features can be included.
+An arbitrary number of ot features can be included e.g

 ```
 a,latn,dflt,ss01
 1/4,,,frac
 10/23,,,frac
-0123456789,,,numr
+0123456789,,,numr,tnum
 ```

 Only diff regular and bold styles